disruptiq/software-composition-organizer/README.md

-# dynamic-organizer-agent
+# Software Composition Analysis Organizer

-Dynamic organizer Agent organizes various dynamic agents to find all kind of vulnerabilites and then report it out
+Software Composition Analysis organizer Agent organizes various software compositions agents to find all kind of vulnerabilites and then report it out

-Types of Dynamic Agent:
-1. SQL injection agent
-2. Dyamic Analysis Agent